zomgbat/Game-Project/README.md

 - more enemies
 - more levels
-- start character at the start
+- pause button
+- better graphics
+- score board

 # Planning

--divided into smaller tasks.
+Also in backlog -divided into smaller tasks.
 Trello to organize tasks and to keep track of progress.
 Also, a wireframe to have a better idea of how the game looks.

-LINK OF THE PUBLISHED GAME: https://zomgbat.github.io/Game-Project/ LINK OF THE SLIDES: `work in progress`
+LINK OF THE PUBLISHED GAME: https://zomgbat.github.io/Game-Project/ LINK OF THE SLIDES: https://docs.google.com/presentation/d/1gXUdHRpWmwk2s5g_ZC-RGxXzf_X6495JxpysY-f3xQw/edit?usp=sharing